Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

 - Who is using containers or virtualization technologies?!
 - Which tools do you use/know?

+## General announcement

+- This week focus on virtualization and containers.
+Exercise for this will be next week.
+- VirtualBox (image) can also be used for exercises, especially for containers.
 ## Introduction to virtualization and containerization

 | Duration | Format |